How to Handle Caregiver Stress and Get Support

 Research and Set Realistic Goals

 You’re probably wondering where to start and think you have to be perfect at all times.
-That’s not a realistic expectation for yourself, and it’ll burn you out before you can create a healthy, functioning process for you and your loved one.
-Below are some tips to prepare you for your role as caregiver:
+That’s not a realistic expectation for yourself, and it’ll burn you out before you can create a healthy, functioning process for yourself and your loved one.
+Below are some tips to prepare you for your role as a caregiver:

-• Learn about your options in healthcare
+• Learn about your options in healthcare for your loved one, including senior living

 • Seek out other caregivers to ask for advice